Root-finding algorithm

 Solving an equation f(x) = g(x) is the same as finding the roots of the function h(x) = f(x) – g(x).
-Thus root-finding algorithms allow solving any equation defined by continuous functions.
-However, most root-finding algorithms do not guarantee that they will find all the roots; in particular, if such an algorithm does not find any root, that does not mean that no root exists.
+Thus root-finding algorithms can be used to solve any equation of continuous functions.
+However, most root-finding algorithms do not guarantee that they will find all roots of a function, and if such an algorithm does not find any root, that does not necessarily mean that no root exists.

-Most numerical root-finding methods use iteration, producing a sequence of numbers that hopefully converge towards the root as a limit.
+Most numerical root-finding methods are iterative methods, producing a sequence of numbers that ideally converges towards a root as a limit.
 They require one or more initial guesses of the root as starting values, then each iteration of the algorithm produces a successively more accurate approximation to the root.
-Since the iteration must be stopped at some point these methods produce an approximation to the root, not an exact solution.
+Since the iteration must be stopped at some point, these methods produce an approximation to the root, not an exact solution.
 Many methods compute subsequent values by evaluating an auxiliary function on the preceding values.
-The limit is thus a fixed point of the auxiliary function, which is chosen for having the roots of the original equation as fixed points, and for converging rapidly to these fixed points.
+The limit is thus a fixed point of the auxiliary function, which is chosen for having the roots of the original equation as fixed points and for converging rapidly to these fixed points.

-The behaviour of general root-finding algorithms is studied in numerical analysis.
-However, for polynomials, root-finding study belongs generally to computer algebra, since algebraic properties of polynomials are fundamental for the most efficient algorithms.
-The efficiency of an algorithm may depend dramatically on the characteristics of the given functions.
+The behavior of general root-finding algorithms is studied in numerical analysis.
+However, for polynomials specifically, the study of root-finding algorithms belongs to computer algebra, since algebraic properties of polynomials are fundamental for the most efficient algorithms.
+The efficiency and applicability of an algorithm may depend sensitively on the characteristics of the given functions.
 For example, many algorithms use the derivative of the input function, while others work on every continuous function.
 In general, numerical algorithms are not guaranteed to find all the roots of a function, so failing to find a root does not prove that there is no root.
-However, for polynomials, there are specific algorithms that use algebraic properties for certifying that no root is missed, and locating the roots in separate intervals (or disks for complex roots) that are small enough to ensure the convergence of numerical methods (typically Newton's method) to the unique root so located.
+However, for polynomials, there are specific algorithms that use algebraic properties for certifying that no root is missed and for locating the roots in separate intervals (or disks for complex roots) that are small enough to ensure the convergence of numerical methods (typically Newton's method) to the unique root within each interval (or disk).

 Bracketing methods

 Bracketing methods determine successively smaller intervals (brackets) that contain a root.
-When the interval is small enough, then a root has been found.
-They generally use the intermediate value theorem, which asserts that if a continuous function has values of opposite signs at the end points of an interval, then the function has at least one root in the interval.
-Therefore, they require to start with an interval such that the function takes opposite signs at the end points of the interval.
-However, in the case of polynomials there are other methods (Descartes' rule of signs, Budan's theorem and Sturm's theorem) for getting information on the number of roots in an interval.
-They lead to efficient algorithms for real-root isolation of polynomials, which ensure finding all real roots with a guaranteed accuracy.
+When the interval is small enough, then a root is considered found.
+These generally use the intermediate value theorem, which asserts that if a continuous function has values of opposite signs at the end points of an interval, then the function has at least one root in the interval.
+Therefore, they require starting with an interval such that the function takes opposite signs at the end points of the interval.
+However, in the case of polynomials there are other methods such as Descartes' rule of signs, Budan's theorem and Sturm's theorem for bounding or determining the number of roots in an interval.
+They lead to efficient algorithms for real-root isolation of polynomials, which find all real roots with a guaranteed accuracy.